-Manual Action is the real penalty that a website received from Google due to the violations of Google webmasters guidelines.
-Google has its own team of experts to analyze SERP results and websites to fight with spam.
-So whenever Google reviewer (Google employee) finds a site that tries to manipulate Google Search, Google takes a manual action against that site and de-rank/de-index that website.
+Manual Action is the real penalty that a website receives from Google due to violations of Google webmasters’ guidelines.
+Google has its own team of experts to analyze SERP results and websites to fight spam.
+So whenever a Google reviewer (Google employee) finds a site that tries to manipulate Google Search, Google takes manual action against that site and de-rank/de-indexes that website.

 - User-Generated Spam